-PRESIDENT & VICE PRESIDENT CANDIDATE PETITION - N Notes: - All information on this form becomes a public record upon receipt by the Supervisor op - It is a crime to knowingly sign more than one petition for a candidate.
-[Section 104.1 - If all requested information on this form is not completed, the form will not be valid as a f Elections.
-185, Florida Statutes] I, the undersigned, a registered voter (print name as it appears on your voter information card) - in said state and county, petition to have the name of Date of Birth or Voter Registration Number Address for Vice President placed on the ation candidates.
-(MM/DD/YY) City County State Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by voter] Rule 1S-2.045, F.A.C.
+PRESIDENT & VICE PRESIDENT CANDIDATE PETITION - NO PARTY AFFILIATION Notes: - All information on this form becomes a public record upon receipt by the Supervisor of Elections. - It is a crime to knowingly sign more than one petition for a candidate.
+[Section 104.185, Florida Statutes] - If all requested information on this form is not completed, the form will not be valid as a Candidate Petition form.
+I, the undersigned, a registered voter (print name as it appears on your voter information card) in said state and county, petition to have the name of for President and for Vice President placed on the Date of Birth or Voter Registration Number (MM/DD/YY) Address aff iliation cap didates.
+City Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by voter] Rule 1S-2.045, F.A.C.
 DS-DE 18A (Eff.
 09/11)